-Principal Component Analysis or PCA is a dimensionality reduction technique that aims to transform the feature space by the k principal components that explain the most variance of the data where k is the dimensionality of the output specified by the user.
-PCA is used to compress high dimensional samples down to lower dimensions such that they would retain as much of the information as possible.
+Principal Component Analysis (PCA) is a dimensionality reduction technique that aims to transform the feature space by the k principal components that explain the most variance.
+PCA is used to compress high-dimensional samples down to lower dimensions such that they would retain as much information as possible.

 Data Type Compatibility: Continuous only

 |1||dimensions||int||The target number of dimensions to project onto.|